How to Control Squash Vine Borers

 orange and black squash vine borer in flight

 Squash vine borers are easier to spot since they fly during the day and they’re orange.
-The moths are about 1 inch in size and can fly quickly, and can get to the base of your zucchini plant surprisingly well.
+The moths are about 1 inch in size, can fly quickly, and can get to the base of your zucchini plant surprisingly well.
 The adults lay brown eggs on the stem of the plant and once the larvae hatches they burrow into the stem of the zucchini.

 squash vine borer larvae damage on a zucchini stem